8 Best Breadmakers in Australia (2025)

 Wattage: 550W

 The Tower T11002 Digital Bread Maker offers a 60-minute fast bake program, among the fastest on our list.
-Besides its other functions, it's a compact machine that is made of stainless steel and plastic, making it durable yet lightweight.
+It's also a compact machine made of stainless steel and plastic, making it durable yet lightweight.

 Pros of the Tower T11003 Bread Maker